Guide, Reviewed 30 April 2026

 4 min read

-Declaring Medical Conditions to DVLA: What You Must Tell Them
+Declaring Medical Conditions to DVLA: £1,000 Fine Risk

-UK driving licences come with a legal duty to tell DVLA about any medical condition that could affect your safety on the road.
-Many drivers worry they will lose their licence the moment they declare.
-The reality is that DVLA approves the vast majority of declarations.
-Failing to declare, on the other hand, can mean a £1,000 fine, prosecution after an accident, and an invalid insurance policy.
+UK driving licences carry a legal duty to tell DVLA about any medical condition that could affect safety.
+DVLA approves most declarations; failing to disclose risks a £1,000 fine, prosecution and invalid insurance.

 DVLA, the Driver and Vehicle Licensing Agency, sits in Swansea and runs all UK licence records.
 The Road Traffic Act 1988 places a legal duty on every driver to tell DVLA about any condition that could affect safe driving.
 The list of notifiable conditions runs to several hundred items, but a smaller core covers most cases.